Constructive Dismissal for Employers

 Whether other breaches of contract will amount to fundamental breaches will depend on the specific circumstances of each matter.

-For example, case law shows an employer’s failure to deal with an employee’s grievance, or to address it within a reasonable timeframe, has also been found to constitute a fundamental breach of an implied duty.
-However, this requires the employee to have properly raised and expressed their grievance to their employer.
+For example, case law shows an employer’s failure to deal with an employee’s grievance or to address it within a reasonable timeframe has also been found to constitute a fundamental breach of an implied duty.
+However, this requires the employee to properly raise and express their grievance to their employer.

 By law, the employer’s breach does not have to be limited to a one-off or single action, omission or incident to constitute a fundamental mental breach as the basis of constructive dismissal.
 It can be that the employer has repeatedly breached the contract term(s) in minor ways, but the effect of all of the breaches taken together constitutes a sufficiently serious breach.